 If there is an educational experience/rotation, not offered as a course by BSOM, another medical school, residency program or the military, the student may choose to design his/her own rotation (i.e. education, research, primary care, specialty, or international elective).

 The student will be required to do the following:

-The purpose of the review is to determine if the IDE is equivalent to a rotation already offered at BSOM and if it is an acceptable senior experience that will meet graduation requirements.
+The IDE form will be reviewed by the Office of Medical Education to determine if it is an acceptable senior experience that will meet graduation requirements.
 No credit will be allowed for an IDE taken without the approval and documentation indicated above.
-Below are the categories for IDE's:
+IDE Categories: